First Tank Guide Tank Logo

 I frequently get questions about dechlorination.
 What is a dechlorinator, where do I get a dechlorinator, what dechlorinator do I use, etc.

-A dechlorinator or chlorine remover is a chemical additive that neutralizes chlorine.
-Dechlorinators fall into the general category of 'water conditioners,' though dechlorinators are probably the simplest of these.
+Dechlorinators fall into the general category of 'water conditioners,' though dechlorinators are probably about the simplest water conditioners.
 Remember, though a dechlorinator is a water conditioner, not all water conditioners are dechlorinators.

 Dechlorinators are very inexpensive.
 Usually for just a few dollars you can get enough to treat your tank for a year or more.
 However, if you use some of the more expensive dechlorinators, you will have higher dosages and higher cost, so you will not be able to treat as much water for the same amount of money.
 For a regular dechlorinator, you should be able to get enough to treat 4,000-5,000 gallons of water (16,000-20,000 liters) for $5.00-$10.00.

 You should be able to get a dechlorinator from your local pet shop.
-Most stores carry a variety of dechlorinators to meed the varying needs of their customers.
+Most stores carry a variety of dechlorinators to meet the varying needs of their customers.
 Some customers want different additives or benefits from their dechlorinator, while others just want a basic chlorine neutralizer.
-In my experience, though there are rare exceptions where you may want extra additives, like stress relievers, skin tonics, aloe extract, or vitamin E, these are generally unnecessary and only increase the expense of dechlorinating your aquarium.
+In my experience, though there are rare exceptions where you may want extra additives, like stress relievers, skin tonics, aloe extract, or vitamin E, these are generally unnecessary and only increase the expense of dechlorinating your aquarium, while making the process of dechlorinating your aquarium more expensive.

-Each dechlorinator is slightly different in dosage recommendations, so you will want to refer to the label on the product you have purchased.
-However, most of the good dechlorinators - that don't do a lot of extra stuff - are dosed between one drop for each two gallons of water an two drops for each gallon of water (that's between about 1 drop for each 8 liters and one dop for each 2 liters).
-Some of the other water conditioners are dosed at 1/2 teaspoon for each ten gallons to 1 Tablespoon for each ten gallons (thats about 2.5-15ml for each 38 liters).
+Each dechlorinator is slightly different in dosage recommendations, so you need to refer to the label on the dechlorinator you have purchased.
+However, most of the good dechlorinators - that don't do a lot of unnecessary extra stuff - are dosed between one drop for each two gallons of water an two drops for each gallon of water (that's between about 1 drop for each 8 liters and one drop for each 2 liters).
+Some of the other water conditioners are dosed at 1/2 teaspoon for each ten gallons to 1 Tablespoon for each ten gallons (that's about 2.5-15ml for each 38 liters).

-Remember, though, you only need to treat the new water you are adding to the tank, you should not need to treat the entire tank volume.
+Remember, though, you only need to treat the new water you are adding to the tank, you do not need to treat the entire tank volume unless you are filling the tank for the first time, or have drained all the water from the tank for some reason.

 Dechlorinators are also generally very fast acting.
 Most will neutralize the chlorine in a bucket of source water in a minute or two, and will neutralize chloramine in as little as five minutes.